alexle/alexle.github.com/posts/updating-github-fork-from-original.markdown

 ###Configuring the Upstream###

-Next, add another remote repository pointing to the original repository.
+Add another remote repository pointing to the original repository.
 It can be any name you choose; I always name mine "upstream" to stay consistent.

 > git remote add upstream git://github.com/twitter/bootstrap.git